Kiwara Miyazaki

-Kiwara Miyazaki (宮崎 幾笑, Miyazaki, Kiwara) is a Japanese footballer who plays as a midfielder for Iwaki FC, on loan from Fagiano Okayama.
+Kiwara Miyazaki (宮崎 幾笑, Miyazaki, Kiwara) is a Japanese footballer who plays as a midfielder.

 Club career

 Miyazaki is an academy graduate of Albirex Niigata, having joined the club at the age of 15 and was rewarded with his first professional contract on 8 May 2015.
 He made his debut on 7 November 2015, appearing as a substitute in a 2–0 defeat at home to Shonan Bellmare.

 In December 2016, Miyazaki was loaned to J2 League side Zweigen Kanazawa for the 2017 season.